-When looking for a first accordion to begin learning, there are a many options of different makes and models available, as well as a huge range of different prices, sizes and weights.
+When looking for first time buying accordion to begin learning, there are a many options of different makes and models available, as well as a huge range of different prices, sizes and weights.
 This wide choice can often be very confusing.
-Hopefully after you have read bellow we have succeed to answer the most common questions that people tend to ask.
+Hopefully after you have read bellow we have succeeded to answer the most common questions that people tend to ask.

 Here’s a short videos with some practical advice.

 One of the things that many people find most important when looking for buying their first accordion is price.
 Compared to many other musical instruments, accordions can at first seem extremely expensive.

 This is partly due to the fact that all accordions, even the most basic models, are still fully built by hand, containing literally thousands of different components.
 It is not unusual for a top quality accordion to take well over six months to produce.
 However, if an accordion is looked after and it is of good quality it is very stable instrument and it won’t need any service for many years – it is kind of a long term investment, which also gives it a good resale value if one needs an upgrade or simply would like to stop and move on to something else.

 If you are a beginner but do not own an accordion, have in mind that many accordion teachers would have stock of approved second hand instruments for rental.
 They will also be able to give you a good advise what to buy and from where to buy.
 In that scenario you probably wouldn’t need to read bellow.